teajaymars/scrabble-tools/README.markdown

 Scrabble Tools
 ==============

-mneumonicfinder.py
+mnemonicfinder.py
 ------------------
-    usage: mneumonicfinder.py [-h] [--maxlen MAXLEN] [--minlen MINLEN] characters
+    usage: mnemonicfinder.py [-h] [--maxlen MAXLEN] [--minlen MINLEN] characters

-    Search the dictionary for mneumonic strings of words used to memorize a set of characters.
+    Search the dictionary for mnemonic strings of words used to memorize a set of characters.

     positional arguments:
       characters       List of characters to memorize